The-Academic-Observatory/observatory-platform/docs/tutorials/telescope/telescope_class.md

  setup tasks type.

 ### The 'make_release' method
-The general task requires a release instance and because of this the `make_release` method of the telescope class always has to be implemented by the developer.
+The general task type requires a release instance and because of this the `make_release` method of the telescope class always has to be implemented by the developer.
 This method is called when the PythonOperator for the general task is made and has to return a release instance, the release class on which this instance is based is discussed in detail further below.